 Does your child have the self-help skills that enable them to cooperate and communicate with others and deal with new situations to the best of their ability?
-At Begin Bright, we think children’s self-help skills are vital in their early-years which is why we incorporating teaching them in our School Readiness and Early Years programmes.
+At Begin Bright, we think children’s self-help skills are vital in their early years which is why we incorporate teaching them in our School Readiness and Early Years programmes.

 Why are children’s self-help skills in the early years important?

 - Facilitating self-help skills promotes self-esteem which leads to children feeling good about themselves, having the confidence to face new experiences and challenges.

 - Developing effective social skills is an essential part of moving through daily life.
 An individual’s ability to verbalise their needs, wants and concerns is imperative to the cooperation and negotiation of others.

 - Acquiring thinking and problem-solving skills provides capacity for children to tackle and handle new problems and unfamiliar situations, whilst making independent choices and decisions.

 How can you promote self-help skills within your child?